StaffSerie/Recording-Checker/README.md

 # READ
 • Apologies for the false virus flagging of our .exe, it's a misidentification, and your system is not at risk.

-• We are not the only one with this problem, if u have any idea how to fix it please reach me out on discord : StaffSerie.
+• We are not the only one with this problem, if u have any idea how to fix it please reach me out on discord : StaffSerie

 • VirusTotal Scan :